lkuper/CMPS290S-2018-09/course-overview.md

 ### Blog post idea: The experience report

-Try out one or more of the systems discussed in the course readings, and report on your experience.
+Try out one or more of the systems discussed in the readings, and report on your experience.

 For this kind of post, you should expect to write code.
 Aim higher than just "I got it to compile and run" -- ideally, you'll use the system to accomplish something, and report on what worked and what didn't.